a5kin/xentica/docs/manual/installation.rst

 version.
 It would help us analyze performance and plan for future optimizations.

+When planning for pull request in core Xentica repo, it is a good practice to run a full test suite with ``tox -q``.
+Please note, it will be accepted at minimum if everything is green =)

 .. _list of CUDA-enabled cards: https://developer.nvidia.com/cuda-gpus
 .. _NVIDIA CUDA Toolkit: http://docs.nvidia.com/cuda/index.html
 .. _Python 3.5+: https://www.python.org/downloads/